sarugaku/resolvelib/README.rst

     # Things I want to resolve.
     requirements = [...]

-    # Implement logic so the resolver understands your requirements.
+    # Implement logic so the resolver understands the requirement format.
     class MyProvider:
         ...